-(i) Recovery from employees belonging to Class-III and Class-IV service (or Group 'C' and Group 'D' service).

-(ii) Recovery from retired employees, or employees who are due to retire within one year, of the order of recovery.

-(iii) Recovery from employees, when the excess payment has been made for a period in excess of five years, before the order of recovery is issued.

-(iv) Recovery in cases where an employee has wrongfully been required to discharge duties of a higher post, and has been paid accordingly, even though he should have rightfully been required to work against an inferior post.

-(v) In any other case, where the Court arrives at the conclusion, that recovery if made from the employee, would be iniquitous or harsh or arbitrary to such an extent, as would far outweigh the equitable balance of the employer's right to recover."

-13. The parties are not in conflict on facts.
+- (i) Recovery from employees belonging to Class-III and Class-IV service (or Group 'C' and Group 'D' service). - (ii) Recovery from retired employees, or employees who are due to retire within one year, of the order of recovery. - (iii) Recovery from employees, when the excess payment has been made for a period in excess of five years, before the order of recovery is issued. - (iv) Recovery in cases where an employee has wrongfully been required to discharge duties of a higher post, and has been paid accordingly, even though he should have rightfully been required to work against an inferior post. - (v) In any other case, where the Court arrives at the conclusion, that recovery if made from the employee, would be iniquitous or harsh or arbitrary to such an extent, as would far outweigh the equitable balance of the employer's right to recover." - 14.
+The parties are not in conflict on facts.
 Petitioner's case is squarely covered by the aforesaid decision of Hon'ble Supreme Court.
-Petitioner is a retired Group 'D' employee and recovery made from him would be iniquitous or harsh to such an extent that it would far outweigh the equitable balance of employees' right to recover.

-14. Reference may also be had to the decisions rendered by the Hon'ble Apex Court on 02.05.2022 in Civil Appeal No. 7115 of 2010, Thomas Daniel vs. State of Kerala & others, & in Civil Appeal No. 13407/ 2014 with Civil Appeal No. 13409 of 2015, B.Radhakrishnan vs. State of Tamil Nadu on 17.11.2015, decisions rendered by Hon'ble Uttarakhand High Court on 12.04.2018 in WPSS No. 1346 of 2016, Smt.
-Sara Vincent vs. State of Uttarakhand and others, in WPSS No. 1593 of 2021, Balam Singh Aswal vs. Managing Director and others and connected writ petitions on 14.06.2022 & in WPSS No. 363 of 2022 and connected petitions on 05.01.2024 and decision rendered by Hon'ble Madras High Court on 019.06.2019 in WP(MD) No. 23541/ 2015 and M.P.
-(MD) No. 1 of 2015, M.Janki vs. The District Treasury Officer and another, in this regard.

-15 Much emphasis has been laid by Ld.
+Petitioner is although a retired Group 'A' employee, yet recovery made from him would be iniquitous or harsh to such an extent that it would far outweigh the equitable balance of employees' right to recover. - 15.
+Reference may also be had to the decisions rendered by the Hon'ble Apex Court on 02.05.2022 in Civil Appeal No. 7115 of 2010, Thomas Daniel vs. State of Kerala & others, & in Civil Appeal No. 13407/ 2014 with Civil Appeal No. 13409 of 2015, B.Radhakrishnan vs. State of Tamil Nadu on 17.11.2015, decisions rendered by Hon'ble Uttarakhand High Court on 12.04.2018 in WPSS No. 1346 of 2016, Smt.
+Sara Vincent vs. State of Uttarakhand and others, in WPSS No. 1593 of 2021, Balam Singh Aswal vs. Managing Director and others and connected writ petitions on 14.06.2022 & in WPSS No. 363 of 2022 and connected petitions on 05.01.2024 and decision rendered by Hon'ble Madras High Court on 019.06.2019 in WP(MD) No. 23541/2015 and M.P.
+(MD) No. 1 of 2015, M.Janki vs. The District Treasury Officer and another, in this regard. - 16.
+Much emphasis has been laid by Ld.
 A.P.O. on the undertaking given by the petitioner on 15.01.2017 (Annexure: CA-R1), arguing that the petitioner himself undertook that if there is excess payment, same can be adjusted by the department in future.
-Such undertaking was given at the time of implementation of the recommendation of 7th Pay Commission.
-Petitioner retired on 31.03.2023.
-It may be noted here that respondent department did not do anything between 15.01.2017 to 31.03.2023.
-Deduction from the gratuity was done only after petitioner's retirement in view of G.O. dated 17.04.2015 (Copy of G.O. enclosed with C.A. of Respondent No.4.)
+Petitioner retired on 31.01.2023.
+It may be noted here that the respondent department did not do anything substantial to recover excess amount from the salary of the petitioner when he was in service.
+Deduction from the gratuity was done only after petitioner's retirement.